WasmEdge/docs/docs/embed/go/ai.md

 ## Compile the Rust code to Wasm

-You can use the standard `Cargo` command to build it into a WebAssembly function.
+You can build the standard `Cargo` command into a WebAssembly function.

 ```bash
 git clone https://github.com/second-state/WasmEdge-go-examples.git